Iron Supplements And Pregnancy

 Ferrous sulfate (325 milligrams twice a day) is one of the more common ways to treat iron-deficiency anemia.
 As we mentioned, taking Vitamin C with the iron supplement can help improve absorption in the gastrointestinal tract.
 In fact, there are some prescription supplements like Chromagen that have both iron and Vitamin C in one pill.

-Only take iron supplements under your doctor's supervision.
-Another point to remember is that there are some kinds of anemia that are not treated with iron supplementation.
+But, keep in mind that iron is known to be associated with constipation, a symptom that many pregnant women are already prone to, so you'll probably need to accompany your treatment with a stool softener.
+Also, iron may exacerbate the nausea and vomiting of early pregnancy.
+Because of these issues, you should only take iron supplements under your doctor's supervision.
+Another thing to note is that there are some kinds of anemia that aren't treated with iron supplementation.
 In these cases, taking iron may do more harm than good.